 The Authority is not required to raise council tax to cover depreciation or revaluation and impairment losses arising on leased assets.
 Instead, a prudent annual contribution is made from revenue funds towards the deemed capital investment in accordance with statutory requirements.
 Depreciation and revaluation and impairment losses are therefore substituted by a revenue contribution in the General Fund Balance, by way of any adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.

-The Authority does not currently have any finance leases as lessee in excess of the de-minimis level.
+The Authority does not currently have any qualifying right-of-use assets.